Extreme eigenvalues and the emerging outlier in rank-one non-Hermitian deformations of the Gaussian Unitary Ensemble: Introduction

 With this normalisation, the limiting eigenvalue distribution of $H$, as the matrix dimension is approaching infinity, is supported on the interval $[-2,2]$, and, inside this interval, the eigenvalue density is $\nu(X) = \frac{1}{2\pi}\sqrt{4-X^2}$.

-Note that due to the invariance of the jpdf (\ref{GUE}) with respect to unitary rotations $H\to UHU^{-1}$ one may equivalently replace $\Gamma$ in (\ref{defens_Gamma}) with any other rank-one Hermitian matrix.
-Without loss of generality we may also assume that $\gamma $ is positive.
-Then the eigenvalues $X_j+iY_j$ of $J$ are all in the upper half of the complex plane and for $N$ large they all, except possibly one outlier, lie just above the interval $[-2,2]$ of the real line.
-Whether the spectrum of $J$ has the outlier or not is determined by the value of $\gamma$.
-If $\gamma <1$ then, as was shown in \cite{RW2017}, almost surely, \emph{all} $N$ eigenvalues of $J$ lie within distance $c_N N^{-1}$ from the real line for sufficiently large $N$, with $c_N =o(N^{\epsilon})$ for every $\epsilon>0$.
-And if $\gamma>1$ then the same is true of all but one eigenvalue of $J$.
-This outlier lies much higher in the complex plane: to leading order in $N$, its imaginary part (the ``height'') is $\gamma - \gamma^{-1}$ \cite{RR2014, RW2017}.
-For precise statements and proofs we refer the reader to \cite{RW2017} where these and similar facts were established under more general assumptions on $U$ and $\Gamma$ than our \eqref{defens_Gamma} -- \eqref{GUE}.
+Note that due to the invariance of the JPDF (\ref{GUE}) with respect to unitary rotations $H\to UHU^{-1}$ one may equivalently replace $\Gamma$ in (\ref{defens_Gamma}) with any other rank-one Hermitian matrix.
+Without loss of generality we may also assume $\gamma $ to be positive.
+Then the eigenvalues $X_j+iY_j$ of matrices $J$ \eqref{defens} -- \eqref{GUE} are all in the upper half of the complex plane and for $N$ large they all, except possibly one outlier, lie just above the interval $[-2,2]$ of the real line.
+Whether such an outlier is present or not is determined by the value of $\gamma$.
+For fixed values of $\gamma <1$, almost surely, for $N$ sufficiently large, \emph{all} $N$ eigenvalues lie within distance $c_N N^{-1}$ from the real line, with $c_N =o(N^{\epsilon})$ for every $\epsilon>0$ \cite{RW2017}.
+And if $\gamma>1$ then the same is true of all but one eigenvalue.
+This outlier lies much higher in the complex plane: to leading order in $N$, its imaginary part (the ``height'') is $\gamma - \gamma^{-1}$ \cite{RR2014, RW2017, outlier}.
+For precise statements and proofs we refer the reader to \cite{RW2017, outlier} where these and similar facts were established for finite rank non-Hermitian deformations of real symmetric matrices with independent matrix entries.

-For finite but large matrix dimensions, one would expect to find a transition region of infinitesimal width $W$ about the outlier threshold value $\gamma=1$ which captures the emergence of outlier from the sea of low lying eigenvalues.
-Questions about the scaling of $W$ with $N$ and the corresponding characteristic height and distribution of the eigenvalues that lie farthest away from the real line are natural and interesting in this context.
+For finite but large matrix dimensions, one would expect to find a transition region of infinitesimal width $\Omega$ about the outlier threshold value $\gamma=1$ which captures the emergence of the outlier from the sea of low lying eigenvalues.
+Questions about the scaling of $\Omega$ with $N$ and the corresponding characteristic height and distribution of the eigenvalues that lie farthest away from the real line are natural and interesting in this context.
 These are open questions in the mathematics and mathematical physics literature on the subject.